goodlyrottenapple/string-dia-functions-termination-proof/README.md

-# String diagrams for functions - termination proof
+# String diagrams for functions

 This repository hosts the code used in proving termination and local confluence for a string diagrammatic presentation of functions between finite sets.